Club: Catania Calcio | Opening: 1937 | Capacity: 20,016 seats

 Stadio Cibali got further renovated in the mid 1990s in preparation for the 1997 Universiade that would be hosted by the province of Sicily.
 The stadium was renamed in 2002 to Stadio Angelo Massimino in honour of a former club president.

 In recent years, capacity has been significantly reduced due to safety measures.
-Catania have recently expressed the desire to build a new stadium, but plans are still in the initial stages.
+Catania have recently expressed the desire to build a new stadium, but there are currently no concrete plans.

 Stadio Angelo Massimino is located north-west of Catania’s historic city centreat about 2 kilometres from Piazza Duomo, but less than 1.5 kilometres from the more northern Piazza Stesicoro.
 Walking to the stadium will likely not take more than 30 minutes.

-If using public transport, one can catch bus 4-7 from the central rail station.
+If using public transport, catch bus 4-7 from the central rail station.
 Get off at Piazza Spedini.
 The bus can also be boarded at Piazza Stesicoro.
 Buses only run once every hour.

 Line 431N is an alternative that goes more regularly (at least every half an hour).
 Get off at the corner of Via Cifali and Via Beccario.
 From there it is a few minutes walking.
 The bus passes also through the historic centre (Via Vitt.
 Emanuele).